-Developers are now expected to talk to the local community at the earliest opportunity while the design is still being developed.
+Developers in Bristol are expected to talk to the local community at the earliest opportunity while the design is still being developed.

 By identifying what will be the principal local concerns about a proposed development at an early stage, the developer can make changes to accommodate those concerns or agree an alternative which is more likely to be given approval.